-Quiz 1: January 21, covering weeks 1-2

-Quiz 2: February 4, covering weeks 3-4
+Quiz 1: September 23, covering weeks 1-2 Quiz 2: October 7, covering weeks 3-4

-[Midterm Test: February 13]
+[Midterm Test: October 16]

-Quiz 3: March 4, covering weeks 5, 6, 8

-Quiz 4: March 18, covering weeks 9-10

-Quiz 5: April 1, covering weeks 11-12
+Quiz 3: October 28, covering weeks 5, 6, 7 Quiz 4: November 18, covering weeks 8, 10 Quiz 5: December 2, covering weeks 11-12

-2. In-Class Midterm Test (Feb.
-13):
+2. In-Class Midterm Test (October 16):

-The Midterm Test will consist of multiple-choice questions and take place during class time on Thursday, February 13.
+The Midterm Test will consist of multiple-choice questions and take place during class time on Thursday, Octob 13.
 Questions will cover both lecture materials and assigned readings.
 No aids are allowed.
 If you miss the Midterm Test due to illness or provable personal crisis, you must seek academic consideration from the Office of the Dean of your home faculty and provide documentation (see note on Policy on Consideration for Student Absences below).
-The make-up test will not necessarily be in the same format, be of the same duration, or cover the same material as the original test.